hubleto/developer/book/content/pages/apps/community/calendar.md

 }
 ```

-You also need to create a new route in the router.
+You also need to create a new route in the router of the `init()` method.

 ###### .\apps\external\MyApp\Loader.php